ufidon/ct/mod1/kt.md

 - key point 2: always begin the FA *-machine with a special ± start state that exists in addition to all the states that are subsets of x's
   - This start state should have exit­ ing a- and b-edges going to the same x's that the old start state did
   - but has no incoming edges at all
+  -  The old start state, say, it was x 1 , still appears in the new machine but not as a start state, just once as itself alone and many times in combination with other x's

 __Algorithm: build FA*__